Sarah has a PhD in classical civilisation from Swansea University. She continues to write on the ancient world and other topics.

 Eventually, Zeus gave in; he called to Hermes, telling him to descend to the Underworld and get Hades to give Persephone back.

 The Return of Persephone to the Light

 Making ready his chariot, Hades conveyed Persephone and Hermes back up through the earth until they arrived at Demeter's temple.
 When Demeter and her daughter saw each other, they ran to embrace joyously.
-As she held her daughter, however, Demeter sensed that something was wrong.
+However, as she held her daughter, Demeter sensed something was wrong.
 She asked Persephone if she had taken any food in the House of the Dead.
 Persephone confessed that she had been forced to swallow the pomegranate seeds.
 Regretfully, Demeter told her that this meant Hades still had some claim upon her, and Persephone would have to spend part of the year with Hades and the rest of the year above ground reunited with her mother.

-Demeter and her daughter then returned to Olympus and feasted with the rest of the Gods and fertility was restored to the Earth.
+Demeter and her daughter then returned to Olympus and feasted with the rest of the gods, and fertility was restored to the Earth.

 Later, Demeter taught her sacred Mysteries to Attica's local kings: Celeus, Triptolemus, Diokles, Eumolpus and Polyxeinos.

 SarahLMaguire (author) from UK on September 03, 2018: